Kent Philpott

 Kent Philpott is an American Baptist pastor, writer and conversion therapy advocate.

 History

-Philpott served as a medic in the United States Air Force from 1961 to 1965, and as a pastor at San Rafael's Church of the Open Door from 1972 to 1980.
+Philpott was a medic in the United States Air Force from 1961 to 1965, and a pastor at the Church of the Open Door, San Rafael, California, from 1972 to 1980.
 He became the pastor of Miller Avenue Church in 1984.
 He has also worked as a private detective and was a volunteer at San Quentin State Prison.